 He learned how to code in 2016, with his motivating factor being that he wanted to manage Splunk more effectively.
 Like most of us, the first program he wrote is “Hello World,” though he turned his focus to Linux scripting.
 His advice to the many who have been on the fence about starting the journey of learning how to code is, “start today and don’t let yourself get intimidated” We agree, which is why, with the advice of Paul, Indeni Crowd now offers many prepaid online courses to kick start the learning.

 We are ecstatic to have a member like Paul in our community.
 Not only is Paul is contributing his expertise to the community, but he leverages best practices from other members to help him grow as an IT professional and stay ahead of issues.
-We could not ask for a better community member and we hope you all join us in celebrating his contributions by congratulating him in the Indeni Crowd today!
+We could not ask for a better community member and we hope you all join us in celebrating his contributions by congratulating him on Indeni Crowd today!

 Fun Facts About Paul

 What’s a song that always makes you happy when you hear it?